 One of the challenges was the instability of the grain.
 “When it leaves the brewery, it’s hot, wet and spoils quickly,” Kurzrock explains.
 “It also takes a lot of energy to dry.”
 There wasn‘t any off-the-shelf technology available to upcycle the grain, that is, find a better use for it than compost or animal feed.
 So ReGrained partnered with the United States Department of Agriculture, and patented a process and a technology to turn the by-product into flour for food.

 From there, Schwartz and Kurzrock set out to build a brand for this ‘heroic supergrain’.
-They have just launched a line of snack bars (“the feedback's fantastic”) and are almost ready to market a savory snack as well as work with other food producers who could use their beer by-product as an ingredient.
+They launched a line of snack bars, distributed across the US (“the feedback’s fantastic”), and are almost ready to market a savory snack as well as work with other food producers who could use their beer by-product as an ingredient.

 “We want to make this supergrain a staple foodstuff all over the world”- Daniel Kurzrock, ReGrained